linagora/tmail-flutter/docs/adr/0086-android-composer-draft-loss-on-background.md

 **Why `inactive` and not `paused`**: at `AppLifecycleState.paused`, Android Doze mode and app-standby buckets may throttle or block outbound network traffic before the request completes. `inactive` is before the compositor is frozen, giving the network call the best chance of completing while the renderer is still alive.

-This is **fire-and-forget** — failure is logged to console and reported as a Sentry breadcrumb (severity: info) for monitoring purposes, but not surfaced to the user.
+This is **fire-and-forget** — failure is logged to console and reported via `SentryManager.instance.captureException(exception, level: SentryLevel.warning)` for monitoring purposes, but not surfaced to the user.
 The draft will appear in the Drafts folder on success.

+> **Why `captureException` and not `addBreadcrumb`**: breadcrumbs are only uploaded to Sentry when a subsequent error event is captured.
+A silent fire-and-forget failure never triggers such an event, so the breadcrumb would be silently lost. `captureException` sends the event immediately and independently, guaranteeing visibility.

 **Deduplication guard**: a boolean `_isSavingToDraftInProgress` flag on `ComposerController` ensures only one server-side save runs at a time.
 If `onInactive` fires again (e.g., user rapidly switches apps back and forth) while a save is still in flight, the duplicate trigger is silently skipped.
 The flag is cleared on completion (success or failure).